 Our story is in the land.
 It is written in those sacred places.

 Rock art is the oldest surviving human art form.
-Across Australia rock art is an integral part of Aboriginal life and customs, dating back to the earliest times of human settlement on the continent.
+Across Australia rock art is an integral part of First Nations life and customs, dating back to the earliest times of human settlement on the continent.
 Petroglyphs (rock engravings) and pictographs (drawings) are a key component of rock art.

-The first humans arrived in Australia at least 65,000 years ago.
-Aboriginal rock art has been dated to around 30,000 years ago, although there are possibly much older sites on the continent.
+The first humans arrived in Australia between 65,000 and 80,000 years ago.
+Australian rock art has been dated to around 30,000 years ago, although there are possibly much older sites on the continent.

 ‘We don’t have the [dated] art but we’ve found the tools that were used to make the art … close to 50,000 years ago,’ says Dr Bruno David, an anthropological archaeologist from Monash University.

-All cultures use imagery to tell stories, so it is likely that, from the time of their first arrival in Australia, Aboriginal people were using artworks in sacred and public sites to give form to their narratives.
+All cultures use imagery to tell stories, so it is likely that, from the time of their first arrival in Australia, First Nations peoples were using artworks in sacred and public sites to give form to their narratives.
+For First Nations peoples in Australia, rock art sites are records of their ongoing history since time immemorial.

 Rock art forms